studentkittens/lncs-pandoc/paper.md

 # YubiKey for Business

-- have to handle the challenge: securing data and systems
+Enterprises have to handle the challenge to secure their data and systems.
+On the one hand the YubiKey offers strong authentication and on the other hand, it is very simple to use.
+Especially the simple to use concept is an important factor for employees using the YubiKey every day.

+There are many enterprises already using the YubiKey.
+For example Google is using the YubiKey for all employees.
+Also Facebook is using it for several applications.
+In an interview, John Flynn from Facebook annouced the situation when employees wants to read their emails somewhere else than the office.
+So the employee is asked to tap on the YubiKey and ensures that nobody is breaking in with a stolen password [@flynn].
+CERN, the European Organization for Nuclear Research is using the YubiKey for Secure Shell (SSH) and single-sign-on (SSO) web portal.
+Remi Mollon of the CERN Computer Security Team mentioned the open algorithm and the available open-source software support as one of the facts why CERN is using the YubiKey [@mollon].

+## Possible applications

+With the YubiKey the access to a lot of applications could be improved.
+In the following are some of them mentioned.
+ - Remote Access
+ - Computer Login
+ - Securing Servers
+ - Password Management
+ - Disk Encryption
+ - Securing Cloud Solutions
+ - Identity and Access Management
-- securing mobile devices
+ - Securing mobile devices

+## YubiKey Business Solutions

-- extra stations to configure more than one YubiKey
-- Administrator kann Zugriffe einsehen, recovery-codes etc.
+extra stations to configure more than one YubiKey Administrator kann Zugriffe einsehen, recovery-codes etc.

 [^gcrypt]: Encryption tool for git repositories, https://github.com/bluss
 [^gpg]: GNU Privacy Guard, a free tool that implements public key cryptography